slatedocs/slate/source/includes/_api_endpoint_forms.md

 search|String or search command to filter entities by. start|Starting row for the entities returned.
 Defaults to 0. limit|Limit number of entities to return.
 Defaults to the system configuration for pagination (30). orderBy|Column to sort by.
-Can use any column listed in the response. orderByDir|Sort direction: asc or desc. publishedOnly|Only return currently published entities. minimal|Return only array of entities without additional lists in it.
+Can use any column listed in the response, also can use column of joined table with prefix.
+Sort by submitted date is `s.date_submitted` orderByDir|Sort direction: asc or desc. publishedOnly|Only return currently published entities. minimal|Return only array of entities without additional lists in it.